The Student Investment Account Act

 Research and Strategic Planning

-To prepare for the launch of the Student Investment Account, the Treasurer took a wide-ranging approach to ensure the student loan landscape was analyzed from multiple angles.
-To support this endeavor, the Treasurer formalized partnerships with the Milken Institute, the Student Borrower Protection Center (“SBPC”), SL Capital Strategies, and Hinshaw & Culbertson LLP; spoke to numerous stakeholders and Illinois constituents; hosted virtual information gathering panels; and issued several requests for information and services related to the Student Investment Account.
+To prepare for the launch of the Student Investment Account, the Treasurer took a wide-ranging approach to understand and analyze the student loan landscape.
+To support this endeavor, the Treasurer formalized partnerships with the Milken Institute, the Student Borrower Protection Center (“SBPC”), SL Capital Strategies, Hinshaw & Culbertson LLP, and Chapman and Cutler, LLP; spoke to numerous stakeholders and Illinois constituents; hosted virtual information-gathering panels; and issued several requests for information and services related to the Student Investment Account.